Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: Introduction

-Therefore, a critical question remains: \begin{quote} {\em Can adaptive adversary agents deliberately steers the conversation over multiple turns to induce privacy leakages?
-And how can an audit scheme be designed to expose such covert disclosures?} \end{quote}

-We argue that this multi-turn setting unlocks a qualitatively different threat surface that we call \emph{conversational manipulation for privacy leakage}.
-Through conversational manipulation, an attacker can probe cautiously, observe partial disclosures, refine hypotheses, and circle back with more pointed questions, all while the agent's long-term memory quietly accumulates sensitive facts.
-Therefore, defenses calibrated against static, single-turn tests may therefore provide an illusory sense of security when faced with these dynamic conversational threats.
+Therefore, some critical questions remain: {\em How can adaptive adversary agents deliberately steer the conversation over multiple turns to induce privacy leakages?
+And how can an audit be designed to expose and study the occurrence of such covert disclosures?} We argue that this multi-turn setting unlocks a qualitatively different privacy threat surface, \emph{conversational manipulation for privacy leakage} (CMPL), through which an attacker can probe cautiously, observe partial disclosures, refine hypotheses, and circle back with more pointed questions, all while its long-term memory quietly accumulates sensitive facts and updates its beliefs.
+Therefore, defenses calibrated against static, single-turn tests and a lack of explicit leakage may provide an illusory sense of security.

-Complicating matters further, in contrast to most existing jailbreaks, whether a disclosure is appropriate often depends on context~\cite{NissenbaumPrivCI}: an agent's response may be appropriate in one context but inappropriate in another.
-Modern agents must therefore respect task-specific privacy directives that constrain which attributes of a personal user profile may be revealed.
+Complicating matters further, unlike most existing jailbreaks, whether a disclosure is appropriate often depends on context~\cite{NissenbaumPrivCI}: an agent's response may be appropriate in one context but inappropriate in another.
+Agents must therefore respect task-specific privacy directives that constrain which attributes of a personal user profile may be revealed.

-This paper introduces an automated audit for this precise scenario.
-We place an application agent, endowed with a task, a personal profile for the user being served, and a contextual-privacy directive, opposite an adaptive adversary that leverages chain-of-thought reasoning and long-horizon planning to induce the leakage of a protected attribute $\tau$ from the user profile.
-An auditor monitors the dialogue and declares leakage when either the true value of $\tau$ is explicitly divulged or enough side-channel evidence accumulates to infer it with high confidence.
-Figure \ref{fig:audit_schematic} outlines this interaction.